What is a Form S-1 Filing?

-- What information is contained within an S-1 document?
+- What information is contained within a Form S-1 document?

-- Why does the SEC require S-1 filings?
+- Why does the SEC require Form S-1 filings?

-- What are some of the main sections of an S-1?
+- What are some of the main sections of a Form S-1?

 The S-1 is a required SEC filing for all companies seeking to become officially registered and listed on a public stock exchange.